 Paro International Airport is connected directly with 4 major capital cities – New Delhi, Kathmandu, Singapore City and Bangkok.

-Board a plane till New Delhi from your country.
-Reach New Delhi and head towards Paro in your connecting flight.
-You will be asked to pay the transit visa fee at New Delhi.
+Board a plane to New Delhi from your country.
+Reach New Delhi and head towards Paro on your connecting flight.
+You will be asked to pay the transit visa fee in New Delhi.

-Board a plane till Kathmandu from your country.
+Board a plane to Kathmandu from your country.
 Reach Kathmandu and head towards Paro via Drukair.

-Board a plane till Singapore from your country.
+Board a plane to Singapore from your country.
 Reach Singapore and head towards Paro via Drukair.
 Your flight will halt at Kolkata for refuelling.

 Board a plane to Bangkok from your country.
 Reach Bangkok and head towards Paro via Drukair.

 Out of the 4 airports in Bhutan, Paro Airport is the only international one.
 It is due to this reason that connectivity (at least for now) is limited.